Ynn/selfstar/intro-runtime.md

 You get the (long) list of the bundles installed in your OSGi environment.
 There is no bundle of your own so far: all these bundles are system bundles.

-The console provides detailed information about bundles.
-Four attributes are highly interesting:
+The console provides detailed information about bundles, including the following attributes:

 + **Name** is the symbolic name of the bundle (Apache Log4J for instance).
 Different bundles can have a same name because a bundle can be installed multiple times.